brooklynrail/brooklynrail-platform/content/people/celia-hirschman.md

   died of lymphoma at age 25.
 Celia has made her career as a marketing expert in the music business, overseeing the careers of many recording artists over the past 35 years.
 She offers free food to all out of her “tiny free food pantry” on the corner of her home.
-She feeds hundreds of people every day. "
+She feeds hundreds of people each week."
 portraits:
   - media: 2021/10/celia-hirschman
 ---